Lauramiralex/Nanoporem6Apipeline/README.md

 If these commands return version numbers, the tools have been installed successfully.

 # Setup Instructions for Usage
-To successfully run the scripts in this repository, follow the steps below to set up the required folder structure and input files.
+To successfully run the scripts in this repository, follow the steps below to modify the configurationscript.

 ## 1. Setup Working Structure
 Before running the script, the following structure should be in place:
-   - The script and the config folder(download from repository) have to be in the same directory
+   - The workflow folder and the config folder (download from repository) have to be in the same directory

-## 2. Organizing Input Files
+## 2. Customizing samples.tsv
 The script requires POD5 files to function correctly.
-Follow these rules when organizing them:
+Follow these rules while modifying the sample.tsv file in the config folder:
+   - Ensure to register the name, replicate number and group of each sample.
+There should always be an experiment from the group "treated" and a counterpart control sample from the group "control" which have the same replicate number as a way of uniquely identifying them as counterparts.
-   - Ensure that the folder containing the POD5 files is uniquely named according to the experiment      name.
+   - Ensure that the absolute path of each folder containing needed POD5 files is listed in the .tsv file **config/samples.tsv** under the header **filepath**.
-## 3. Customizing Config File
-In your config file you will find different contents which need customization:
-   - config.yaml :
-        - provide the **workdirectory** under "workdirection", from the workdirectory it is                       critical to be able to access all further needed folders from chosen directory.
-        **This will be the start of all further provided paths**
-        - provide the desired **resultdirectory** in which all results will be accessible.
-          The result directorys path needs to be provided starting by workdirectory.
-        **example: workdirectory : "/vol/spacex/nanopore" which lies before result directory resultdirectory : "test_pipeline/final"**
-        - provide the path for the **genome fasta and genome.fai**
-        - provide the path and modelname of used **basecall_model**
-            ```basecall_model: 'your_model_name_here' ```

-## 4. Configuring TSV Files
-Two TSV files inside the `config` folder need to be correctly filled:
-### allfiles.tsv
-In the `allfiles` column, list all experiment names and control group names and their individual path starting from the workdirectory.
-### sample_sheet.tsv
-In the `experiment` column, list all experiment names and their individual path starting from the workdirectory.
-In the `control` column, list all control group names and their individual path starting from the workdirectory.

 #### ! important: The listed names of experiments and control groups must be identical to correlating individual pod5 files !

+## 3. Customizing Config.yaml
+In your config.yaml you will find different contents which need customization:
+        - provide the desired **output_dir** in which all results will be accessible.
+          The result directorys path needs to be absolut.
+        - provide the absolut path for the **genome fasta and genome.fai**
+        - provide the absolut path of used **basecall_model** including the full name
+            ```basecall_model: '/vol/spacex/nanopore/test_pipeline/rna004_130bps_hac@v5.1.0' ```

 With this setup, the script should run correctly.

 # How to run the script